Will Still: Lierse

 In April 2017, Still started a new position at second division team Lierse, combining the video analyst job with the assignment as assistant manager of Frederik Vanderbiest.
 In June 2017, Still returned to Standard Liège, only to leave two days later as his new club did not want to fulfill the agreed upon arrangements as part of the contract negotiations.

-Still was able to immediately return to Lierse, where (at just 24 years of age) he was even appointed caretaker manager from October as Vanderbiest got sacked.
+Still was able to return immediately to Lierse, where (at just 24 years of age) he was appointed caretaker manager in October due to the sacking of Vanderbiest.
 Eventually, Lierse employed Still as full-time manager.
 Still managed to guide the team to 21 points out of 27, including a seven-game winning streak.
-The 2–0 victory against Westerlo of 2 December 2017 became his last match as head coach however, as he did not possess the "UEFA A-level coach" degree, which is required in the Belgian First Division B to remain in charge for more than 60 days.
-Still stayed with Lierse but became the assistant of David Colpaert.
+The 2–0 victory against Westerlo of 2 December 2017 became his last match as head coach however, as he did not possess a UEFA A Licence, which is required in the Belgian First Division B to remain in charge for more than 60 days.
+Still stayed with Lierse but became the assistant of David Colpaert, who was formerly his assistant.

 Beerschot

 At the end of the 2017–18 season, Lierse was declared bankrupt.
 Still left for Beerschot to become assistant of Stijn Vreven.
 Under his successor, Hernán Losada, Beerschot and Still were promoted to the Belgian First Division A. After Losada left mid-January 2021 to start as head coach of D.C.
 United, Still became the new manager of Beerschot.
 At the end of the 2020–21 season, despite finishing 9th, Beerschot's owners decided to hire the more experienced Peter Maes to take them into the next season.
+The team finished last and were relegated.